Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Can they take my car?

 Vehicles can be taken if not exempt and accessible, but cars used for work or essential needs may be protected within limits.
-Keep proof and get advice before signing a Controlled Goods Agreement.
+Keep proof and get advice before signing a CGA.

 How do I verify a Bristow & Sutor visit or letter?